 ~\\ {\em Acknowledgement:} The authors thank Yann Brenier for introducing them the AHT model studied in this paper, Robert McCann for informing them the references \cite{Macthesis,Mac1}, and Dong Li for constructive comments.
+HN's research was supported by NSF grant DMS-1907776.
 TN's research was supported in part by the NSF under grant DMS-1764119 and by the 2018-2019 AMS Centennial Fellowship.
 Part of this work was done while TN was visiting the Department of Mathematics and the Program in Applied and Computational Mathematics at Princeton University.